 4. When the invitation is sent, your Pocket will automatically change to a Shared Pocket.

-What makes the Arisan Pocket different from the Shared Pocket is its function.
-As the name implies, the Arisan Pocket can only be used for arisan.
-Therefore, it is only in the Arisan Pocket that you can find the Raffle add-on, which can be added when you create a new Pocket or after creating a Pocket.
+The Arisan Pocket can only be used for arisan needs.
+Therefore, only within the Arisan Pocket will you find the Raffle add-on option.
+The Arisan Draw option can be added when creating a new Pocket or after creating a Pocket.

-With the Raffle add-on, you can specify the amount of money you want to raffle, automatically raffle the winners of the arisan and distribute the cash from the raffle directly to the winner's Main Pocket.
+With the Raffle add-on option, you can determine the amount of money to be drawn, automatically draw the arisan winner, and transfer the funds directly to the winner's Main Pocket.

-In addition, another thing that distinguishes the Arisan Pocket from the Shared Pocket lies in the role of the members.
-Each member of the Arisan Pocket can only ‘view’.
-Only the creator or owner of the Arisan Pocket can manage the money and do the raffle.
+Furthermore, another difference between the Arisan Pocket and the Shared Pocket lies in member roles.
+Every Arisan Pocket member can only ‘view’ the Pocket.
+Money management and the arisan draw can only be conducted by the creator or owner of the Arisan Pocket.
 In other words, full responsibility lies with the owner.

 To create an Arisan Pocket right from the beginning, you can follow these practical steps: